Well, it’s October, and you know what that means: yellow leaves, a chill in the air, and a growing buzz about NaNoWriMo.

 All that being said, you may be one of those people in school full-time, working full-time, with a family and a dog and who knows what else on your plate.

-Or you may be brand-new to writing and aren’t accustomed to the discipline of writing every day.
+Or you may be brand-new to writing and aren’t used to writing every day.

-That’s okay!
-And that’s a case where it may be better to set your own personal goals for the month: a smaller goal you can start with that will help you feel more confident, not less.
+Whatever it is you have going on in your life, that’s totally okay.
+But that doesn’t mean you have to forgo signing up.
+For you, it may be better to set your own personal goals for the month: a smaller goal you can start with that will help you feel more confident, not less.

-While the basic idea of NaNo is to write 50,000 words, there are some people who get too hung up on the numbers and feel discouraged and put off from writing because they can’t meet that goal.
+While the basic idea of NaNo is to write 50,000 words, there are some people who get too hung up on the numbers and feel discouraged because they can’t meet that goal.

 Truth #4: It’s not suited to every writing style or every manuscript

-Oh boy, did I ever learn this one the hard way.
+Oh boy, did I learn this one the hard way.

 Traditionally during NaNoWriMo, a writer is supposed to plan a new novel in October and then set out to draft it in November.
 You’re working on a brand-new project specifically planned and crafted to be written within a 30-day time frame.

 I however, didn’t do that.
 I ignored the rules and registered as a “Rebel” to the program.
-And in my rebellious ways I brought to the challenge a novel that I had been working on and planning for over three years.
+And in my rebellious ways worked on a novel that wasn’t new, but was one I had been working on for over three years.

 Yes, I added the 50,000 words.
 But…